 How long does a dose of Varubi last?

-Once you take Varubi, it has a long action in your body with just one dose for up to 5 days.
+Once you take one dose of Varubi, it has a long duration of action in your body for up to 5 days.
 Do not take Varubi more than once every 14 days.

 Varubi (generic name: rolapitant) is a substance P/neurokinin 1 (NK1) receptor antagonist used in combination with other medicines to help prevent delayed nausea and vomiting associated with cancer treatment.

 Nausea and vomiting that occurs from 1 to 5 days after the start of chemotherapy is referred to as delayed nausea and vomiting, and it can result in serious health complications.

 What is the dose of Varubi?

 - Normally, on Day 1 of chemotherapy, you would take 2 Varubi tablets (180 mg) by mouth within 2 hours before you receive your anti-cancer medicine (chemotherapy).

 - You can take Varubi tablets with or without food.